samhita2003/samhita2003/README.md

 <h2 align="left">Hi 👋!
-My name is Samhita Balantrapu and I'm a learning to become a Python Full Stack Developer, focusing on Python, Flask, and backend development, from India</h2>
+My name is Samhita Balantrapu and I'm learning to become a Python Full Stack Developer, focusing on Python, Flask, and backend development, from India</h2>

 ###